TeamGloomy/TeamGloomy.github.io/pages/mydoc/mydoc_getting_started.md

 ## Firmware
 A copy of the firmware is required and can be found [here](https://github.com/gloomyandy/RepRapFirmware/releases) (remember to rename it to just firmware.bin).
 This is placed on the root of the SD card and is flashed to the board on first boot of the device.
-There are two versions of the firmware:
+There are four versions of the firmware:
+* LPC-Wifi
+* LPC-SBC
-* Wifi
+* STM32F4-Wifi
-* SBC
+* STM32F4-SBC

 ### Wifi
-This version is for use on board that are going to be used with a wifi connection.
+This version is for use on boards that are going to be used with a wifi connection.
 Information can be found on the corresponding boards page.

 ### SBC
 This version uses an SBC (Single Board Computer) such as a raspberry pi to serve up the webpage, allowing both an ethernet or wifi connection.
 This acts in the same way as the new Duet 3 + SBC.
 Information can be found on the corresponding boards page.